 d.
 Other Taxes and Licenses

-This includes all other taxes, local and national, including real estate taxes, licenses and permit fees lodged under the 'Operating and administrative expenses' sections in the Parent Company's 2021 Statement of Comprehensive Income.
+This includes all other taxes, local and national, including real estate taxes, licenses and permit fees lodged under the 'Operating and administrative expenses' sections in the Parent Company's 2022 statements of comprehensive income.
 Details consist of the following: